Visit our Re-post guidelines

 There are words you don't use in medicine today, such as "cure."
 But a remarkable case study in an HIV positive patient treated with black seed extract resulted in a sustained remission, indicating a safe, accessible and affordable alternative to highly toxic antiretroviral HIV drugs may already exist.

-Nigella Sativa, also known as 'black seed,' has been studied for a wide rage of health benefits, but not until recently was it discovered to hold promise as a curative agent against potentially lethal viral infections, including Hepatitis C[i] and now HIV.
+Nigella Sativa, also known as black seed, has been studied for a wide rage of health benefits, but not until recently was it discovered to hold promise against potentially lethal viral infections, including hepatitis C[i] and now HIV.

-A remarkable case study published in August of this year in the African Journal of Traditional, Complementary, and Alternative Medicine described an HIV patient who after undergoing treatment with a black seed extract experienced a complete recovery, with no detectable HIV virus or antibodies against HIV in their blood serum, both during and long after the therapy ended.[ii]
+A remarkable case study published in December 2012 in the African Journal of Traditional, Complementary, and Alternative Medicine described an HIV patient who after undergoing treatment with a black seed extract experienced a complete recovery, with no detectable HIV virus or antibodies against HIV in their blood serum, both during and 24 months after the therapy ended.[ii]

 This was a remarkable and unexpected observation, described by the researchers as follows: